KIOS-Research/Balora/README.md

 | String btMsg = node.BTReceive();                      | Return String from Bluetooth Serial                               |
 | node.BTSend("Message");                               | Send Message via Bluetooth Serial                                 |

-## Importance about Battery Management
+## Important note about Battery Management

 It is critical for the user to always include the `node.begin()` function to initialize the Battery Management module and always use `node.handleBattery()` and `node.showBatteryState()` in the loop function to avoid damaging the battery.